niek-sidn/stiab/README.md

 ### W.I.P alert
 > [!CAUTION]
 > At the moment this should be considered work in progress.
-> You are an utter fool and deserve to be whipped in public if you use this setup in production.
 > Use this software at your own risk.
 > * especially the zones TTL's and KASP policies may not be fully atuned.
 > * inconsistencies between components did happen. *TODO*: /var/lib/stiab -> /var/lib/nsd ?